flexaihq/Verba/README-demo.md

 3. You need a HF api key
 4. It is recommended to clear the chat (using the button below the send message icon) between questions to reset the context and prevent it from overflowing.
 5. When you have large documents (> 2 Mo), it is better to import them one by one.
+6. If you update the endpoint, you'll get something like `https://inference-xxxx.platform.flex.ai` from FCS, do not forget to add `/v1` suffix in the `.env`, becoming: `OPENAI_BASE_URL=https://inference-xxxx.platform.flex.ai/v1`

 ## Example of .env